-Kirsten joined International Alert in July 2021 as Executive Director of International Alert Europe, established in The Hague, Netherlands.
+Kirsten joined International Alert in July 2021 was the Executive Director of International Alert Europe, established in The Hague, Netherlands from July 2021 until December 2023.

 Kirsten has served as an advisor to states and civil society organisations on policy, influencing and campaigning around the ratification and implementation of international treaties and norms, and is regularly invited as an expert speaker on the issue of accountability, in particular on the topic of environmental justice.
 Kirsten previously worked in international development on projects funded by the World Bank, USAID, the European Union, regional development banks and various national governments.